-https://www.toledoblade.com/local/politics/2019/02/18/michigan-whitmer-expands-access-public-records/stories/20190219008

-This is a state that had a town knowingly give it’s citizens poisoned water Afterall.
-They aren’t exactly known as having a government by the people and for the people.
+Michigan isn’t exactly known for having a government by the people and for the people.
 Gretchen Whitmer is, apparently, trying to change all that.

-Whitmer wants to create “transparency liaisons” in government offices to help field questions and steer people in the right director for their public records requests.
+Whitmer wants to create “transparency liaisons” in government offices to help field questions and steer people in the right direction for their public records requests.
 Any request that is denied must have an explanation and let people know that they can appeal the decision.
-Not perfect but definitely a step in the right direction seeing that Michigan received an F ranking in the Center for Public Integrity.
-Massachusetts has given a D+ in the same report.
+Not perfect, but definitely a step in the right direction seeing that Michigan received an F ranking in the Center for Public Integrity.
+Massachusetts has been given a D+ in the same report.

-Part of the problem in Massachusetts is we have convinced ourselves we are “too liberal” without looking to see how our government is run.
-For the past six years I have been looking under the fingernails of my state’s government and I can safely say my home state is far from liberal when it comes to anything related to criminal justice.
+Part of the problem in Massachusetts is that we have convinced ourselves we are “too liberal” without looking to see how our government is run.
+For the past six years I have been looking under the fingernails of my state’s government and I can safely say my home state is far from liberal when it comes to anything related to criminal justice and related issues of government transparency.
 This reality needs to be recognized and an effort for greater transparency needs to be made if Massachusetts is ever to truly get a government of the people, by the people and for the people.